ncase/blog/src/posts/on-depression.md

 ![Bell curve of mental health, mapped to effect size / letter grade.](../content/stuff/2026-01/depression/bell_curve_mental_health.png "Bell curve of mental health, mapped to effect size / letter grade.")

 So, if an intervention is found to have an effect size of +1.0, that's like going up a letter grade.
-If something's found to have an effect size of –2.0, that's like going _down_ two letter grades.
+If something's found to have an effect size of -2.0, that's like going _down_ two letter grades.
 And so on.

 Okay, so how do we get peoples' "mental health grades" up?

 Let's look at antidepressants, Omega-3, and Vitamin D, in turn:

 ---
+<a id="antidepressants"></a>

 ## Antidepressants

 The good news is they work.
 The bad news is they don't work as well as you'd think they may work.

 **[Cipriani et al 2018](https://pmc.ncbi.nlm.nih.gov/articles/PMC5889788/)** is a recent meta-analysis (a study collecting lots of previous studies) that investigated 21 different antidepressants.
-In total, they analyze 522 studies with 116,477 participants total.
 The most effective antidepressant, _Amitriptyline_, relative to placebo, had an Odds Ratio of 2.13  — [which converts to](https://www.escal.site/) a Cohen's d effect size of 0.417 — which is "small-medium" according to Cohen's recommendations.
 Or, by our school-letter-grade comparison: **the best antidepressant would take your mental health grade from an F to F+, or C to C+.**

 From Figure 3 of that paper, you can see that Amitriptyline has the highest estimated effect size, while the side effects are no worse than placebo: